segFaultCity/ZephyrGroup3/ZephyrGroup3.md

 	}
 	```

-2. Google Calender API function: (Used by Daily Schedule and Random Reminders use cases)
+2. Google Calender API function (Used by Daily Schedule and Random Reminders use cases):
 	- Pseduo Code (Would be called using javascript)
 	- Prerequisite: Google API key.